 I can see why Go has so many influential fans.
 The game demands the same sort of decision-making needed in war, politics or business.
 It’s all about analyzing, prioritizing and strategizing.

-In the late nineteenth century, Japan was very much top dog for Go in Asia.
+In the late nineteenth century, Japan was very much the top dog for Go in Asia.
 Players from Korea, China and Taiwan came here to study the game, then returned home to establish Go Federations in their own countries.

 Where did it all go wrong for us?